 Given that density dependence exists, the mechanisms generating it can be used both to predict the consequences of environmental change for population dynamics and to provide insight into systems where experimental manipulations are difficult.
 Density dependence often arises from competition, which is said to exist when organisms utilize common limiting resources and thereby negatively affect each other.
-(A resource is limiting if an increase in its supply increases per-capita growth rates.)

 Population regulation and interspecific interactions

 Negative density dependence may arise from interspecific interactions.
 A schematic classification of interactions between two species comes from considering the positive (+) or negative (−) effect that individuals of one species have on the growth rate of the other.
-In interspecific competition the interaction is (−,−); in mutualism it is (+,+).
+In interspecific competition, the interaction is (−,−); in mutualism, it is (+,+).
 Natural enemies, defined broadly to include predators, herbivores, and parasites, are often engaged in (+,−) relations with their prey or hosts.
 Most species are potential prey to one or more natural enemies; even top-level carnivores may be beset by parasites.

 Applied population ecology